 9. Deep-Fried Mars Bars

-Mars chocolate bars are both a local and tourist favourite in Scotland and especially Edinburgh.
-However, what makes this gooey delicious chocolate extra special in Edinburgh is that it’s deep fried!
-Deep frying a Mars bar gives it a distinctive taste that can be described as salty and sweet.
+Mars Bars are a favorite chocolate bar in many places but what makes this gooey delicious chocolate extra special in Edinburgh is that it’s deep-fried!
+Deep frying a Mars bar gives it a distinctive sweet and salty taste.

-To make sure you get the best examples of this unique treat, head to Bertie’s Proper Fish and Chips or Royal Mile Tavern.
-Definitely, both of these places are equally scrumptious and safe to eat at.
-You can pick which place you’d like to try depending on your location, or why not just try both?
+To make sure you get the best of this unique treat, head to Bertie’s Proper Fish and Chips or Royal Mile Tavern.
+Both of these places serve up equally scrumptious deep-fried Mars Bars.

 8. Scottish Whisky

-Scotland and Edinburgh is well known for its distillers and lovely alcohol selections.
+Scotland and Edinburgh in particular are well known for their distillers and lovely alcohol selections.
 However, one particular drink surpasses the rest with its rich and luxurious taste.
-What is this drink you might ask?
-It’s whisky!
+It’s whisky, of course!

-As Scotland’s national drink, whisky is easily a top food try in Edinburgh.
-Or drink, in this case.
-The city has many places to try whisky, but my top stop to indulge in the best whisky is The Scotch Whisky Experience.
-What makes this place the best is that it offers the full experience with hundreds of flavors, plus options for tastings and tours.
+As Scotland’s national drink, whisky is easily one of the top things to try on your trip to Edinburgh.
+There are lots of places to try whisky, but my top stop is The Scotch Whisky Experience.
+You’ll love the full experience they offer with hundreds of flavors, plus options for tastings and tours.

 Where to get it: The Scotch Whisky Experience